immutant/immutant.org/news/2011-12-21-installing-redux.md

     undeploy   Undeploys the current project from the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME run        Starts up the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME, displaying its console output

-We'll only talk about the `install`, and `run` tasks in this article - we covered the application specific management tasks in our [second tutorial].
+We'll only talk about the `install` and `run` tasks in this article - we covered the application specific management tasks in our [second tutorial], and cover `overlay` in [its own article](/news/2011/12/21/overlay/).

 ## Installing Immutant